wyattscarpenter/hyperpoker/README.md

 In this repo, I consistently use english suit abbreviations (AKQJ) and english suit names (Ace, King, Queen, Jack), but this is just a presentation detail and could be configured/adapted (for instance, if we imagine this as a software package you could set the UI language to German and get those translated into the german names for english suits, or (independently) you could set the face card family to German and get Ober, etc, as the guys on the card; the situation is similar for physical decks of cards, you just have to sell more of them).

 This document assumes a fair amount of basic knowledge about playing cards. for instance, I don't explain what a playing card is.
 I also don't explain what the index of a playing card is. however, the information I'm expecting you to know is by no means arcane, and a basic introduction to playing cards that goes anywhere in depth at all should cover them.
+TODO: format this paragraph.

 There are three main categories of thought I have about this topic.
 Cards, rules, and a hypothetical video game adaption of the rules and cards.
-Speaking of that video game, it's worth noting that this repo is *not* public domain and is proprietary to me.
+Speaking of that video game, it's worth noting that this repo is *not* public domain; it is proprietary to me.
 However, I would happily strike a deal with someone who actually wanted to take the time to implement this in a tangible saleable medium.

 ## Video game implementation (hypothetical)